 Leeks can be started indoors or directly sown in the garden.
 To start them indoors, plant seeds in a shallow tray filled with potting mix six weeks before the last frost of spring.
 Keep them in a warm spot and water regularly until they sprout.
 When they reach 2-3 inches (5-7 cm) tall, they are ready to transplant outdoors.

-See also What is lungwort Plant
+See also What is Longleaf Pine Plant

 Transplant Outdoors